Royal Society of Miniature Painters, Sculptors and Gravers

 The Royal Society of Miniature Painters, Sculptors and Gravers, more commonly known as the Royal Miniature Society (RMS), is an art society founded in 1895 dedicated to upholding and continuing the tradition of miniature painting and sculpture, generally meaning the painted portrait miniature, a particular English tradition.

 The Society's aims are to "esteem, protect and practise the traditional 16th Century art of miniature work, emphasising the infinite patience needed for its fine techniques."
 Since 2002, its patron has been Charles III.

 History

 The Society was founded in 1896 by Alyn Williams, originally as The Society of Miniature Painters.
 A royal charter was granted by King Edward VII in 1904, and it became the Royal Miniature Society.

 To highlight the Society's growing importance, the President's Jewel was commissioned in 1920.
 This is a large, elaborate silver chain of office designed and made by Alfred Lyndhurst Pocock which is still worn by the current president at formal functions.

 In 1926, the Society's scope was extended to include sculptors and gravers, and its name was changed by the Royal Command of King George V to become the Royal Society of Miniature Painters, Sculptors and Gravers.

 Since its foundation, the Society has had ten different presidents, including Sir William Blake Richmond (1899 to 1907) and Raymond Lister (1970 to 1980).
-The current president, elected in 2020, is Ray Winder.
+The current president, elected in 2025, is Tom Mulliner.